hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 I suggest to him that he can refund me the money for the TV, and I can go to that same store where it is giving me the lowest price.

 He says that refunding is not an option.
-I reminded him that a refund would be the only option since he was unable to repair the TV and replace it with the same model.
+I reminded him that a refund would be the only option since Famfung was unable to repair the TV and replace it with the same model.

 He said that he would get back to me and ended the call.